 The truth is that you can’t control your surroundings, but you can work on yourself and your reactions.
 Anger management allows you to do so in various ways.
 Recognize the signs and try to express yourself without getting too upset.
 It’s a tricky situation, but counseling has proved that you can prevent and control your anger.

 You must be wondering how you can find out if you need anger management, right?
-Here are the warning signs/symptoms that’ll help you recognise if you need to manage your temper.
+Here are the warning signs/symptoms that’ll help you recognize if you need to manage your temper.

 Are you unsure if you have anger issues and if you need anger management?
 You can take a quick test online, answer a few questions and get the results immediately.

 Psychology Today has a five-minute test that asks you to answer ten questions truthfully in order to receive the most accurate results.